-This course covers identification, culture, characteristics, and use of plants.
+This course covers identification, culture, characteristics, and use of plants in a sustainable landscape.
 Emphasis is placed on nomenclature, identification, growth requirements, cultural requirements, soil preferences, and landscape applications.
 Upon completion, students should be able to demonstrate knowledge of the proper selection and utilization of plant materials, including natives and invasive plants.